Helicopter Landing Area Safety

-- Always wear your personal protective equipment (PPE) when working around an operating helicopter.
-(Eye, hearing, head.)
+- Always wear your personal protective equipment (PPE) when working near an operating helicopter (eye, hearing, head, etc.).

-- Only approach and depart a helicopter as directed, in a slightly crouched position.
+- Only approach and depart a helicopter as directed.
+Use a slightly crouched position.
 Do not run.
-Keep in the pilot’s field of vision at all times.
+Always keep in the pilot’s field of vision.